Vampire Dilettante (CR 10)

 - Vampire Dilettantes are still the people they once were...but they are also soulless fiends who have lost the Spark.
 They remember their families and friends, but have no shred of caring or compassion about them, as they are now just chattel, part of the warm bags of blood that seethe and surge around them, endlessly.

 - Dilettantes are young and experimental, full of laughing cruel joy, delighted at their amazing new world and the expanse of immortality that lies at their fingertips.
 It is easy to see why they so often are so cruel, and so foolish.
 They will often seek to stay near their old lives, just to lord their new might over those they have left behind, until the tire of toying with their food.

 - They are often discovered because of the indiscretions of youth, and should be ruthlessly hunted, for their effect on those they left behind is awful, and deep.

-- Vampires cannot be killed by normal means.
-If a Vampire is reduced below zero hit points, it will lie in moldering ruin until the next night.
-It will then rise with a single hit point and go hunting to feed and restore itself to full health.
-To destroy a Vampire, you must kill it and expose it to sunlight the next day.
-Alternatively, you can place a stake through the heart of a Vampire and it will not be destroyed, but it will not rise as long as the stake remains.
-Lastly, if you decapitate a Vampire or burn its body completely, it will not rise in that case either.
+- Many undead creatures, such as this one, cannot be killed by normal means.
+If the creature is reduced to zero or fewer hit points, it will lie in moldering ruin only until the following night.
+It will then rise with a single hit point and go hunting to feed.
+To destroy a creature such as this, you must defeat it and then expose its body to sunlight.
+Alternatively, you can place a stake through its heart — while this will not destroy it, the creature will be unable to revive itself as long as the stake remains in place.
+Lastly, if you decapitate the creature or burn its body completely, it will be permanently slain.